zefie/zefie_wtvp_minisrv/README.md

 - Run `node app.js`
 - Test with a WebTV Viewer or connect with a real box
 - To connect with a real box, you will need to open ports in your firewall and have a way to connect your WebTV (and preferably reroute 10.0.0.1 to the server)
+- See [ServiceVault.md](ServiceVault.md) for a brief introduction to how the service files work